Ajaya1000/XConstraintKit/README.md

 # TODO
+* directly activating constraint for XConstraints
-1. dimensional constraint with other view
+* dimensional constraint with other view
-2. inequalities support
+* inequalities support